one-dev-company/cmdk/README.md

 pnpm install @onedevcompany/cmdk
 ```

-For me, this is a long name and imports like below are a bit anoying to type.
+For me, this is a long name and imports like below are a bit anoying to type even with intellisense.

 ```ts
 import { Command } from '@onedevcompany/cmdk'